Mental and Emotional Wellbeing

 People suffer a variety of mental health problems such as burnout, depression and anxiety or somatic tension and pain.

-In many cases, painful experiences in life’s formative years, including trauma, may serve as unconscious obstacles to recovery if not recognised and addressed (a careful judgement has to be made in each patient’s case as to whether facing such underlying issues at this time is appropriate and will support recovery or will increase vulnerability to relapse).
+In many cases, painful experiences in life’s formative years, including trauma, may serve as unconscious obstacles to recovery if not recognised and addressed (a careful judgement has to be made in each patient’s case as to whether facing such underlying issues at this time is appropriate and will support recovery and wellbeing).

 At Clinic Les Alpes we work with our patients to identify these issues and to develop plans for reducing their impact and to build their ‘recovery capital’, the collection of social and personal resources at your disposal to support your recovery.